nnjeim/world/README.md

 ### Localization

-The available locales are ar, bn, br, de, en, es, fr, ja, kr, nl, pl, pt, ro, ru, tr and zh.
+The available locales are ar, bn, br, de, en, es, fr, it, ja, kr, nl, pl, pt, ro, ru, tr and zh.
 The default locale is en.
 Include in the request header